felher/laminar-archipelago/README.md

    ```
 4. Open the application in a web browser.
 The development server will display the URL to open in the terminal.

-## Dependencies

-- **Scala.js**: For compiling Scala code to JavaScript.
-- **Laminar**: For reactive UI rendering.

 ## Conclusion

-This project was a test to see whether keeping entries in a map of WeakRefs is good enough.
-It turns out that it is not, because garbage collection is too aggressive.
-Adding another caching mechanism like a counting Bloom filter to prevent JavaScript from reclaiming the objects works well.
-However, in that case, just using a normal cache without any WeakRefs seems to be easier, and the bit of additional caching you get from using the WeakRefs does not seem worth it.
+This project was a test to see whether keeping entries in a map of WeakRefs is
+good enough.
+It turns out that it is not, because garbage collection is too
+aggressive.
+Adding another caching mechanism like a counting Bloom filter to
+prevent JavaScript from reclaiming the objects works well.
+However, in that
+case, just using a normal cache without any WeakRefs seems to be easier, and
+the bit of additional caching you get from using the WeakRefs does not seem
+worth it.